frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/data-and-privacy/data-import.md

 ### 1.3 Uploading back the Template

-1. After making the necessary changes, attach the file by clicking on the Attach button.
+1. After making the necessary changes, go back to the data import form and attach the file by clicking on the Attach button.
 1. Click on the Upload.
-1. Once the upload is successful click Import.
+1. Once the upload is successful click on Import.

   <img alt="Upload" class="screenshot" src="{{docs_base_url}}/assets/img/setup/data-import/data-import-4-new.png">

 ### 1.4 Uploading All Tables (Main + Child)

-If you select all tables, you will get columns belonging to all the tables in one row separated by `~` columns.
+If you select all tables when downloading the template, you will get columns belonging to all the tables in one row.
+The main table and child table will be separated by `~` between the columns.

 If you have multiple child rows then you must start a new main item on a new row.
 See the example: